noir-lang/noir-examples/noir_by_example/README.md

 - Noir example in [(Quasi) Quote](https://noir-lang.org/docs/dev/noir/concepts/comptime#lowering)
 - Rust example in [macros](https://doc.rust-lang.org/rust-by-example/macros.html)

-Example functions can be added to [main.nr](./src/main.nr) with a 1:1 corresponding [main.rs](./src/main.rs) equivalent.
+Example functions can be added to [main.nr](./noir/src/main.nr) with a 1:1 corresponding [main.rs](./rust/src/main.rs) equivalent.

 # How this directory was created

-- Create the directory and go into it: `mkdir noir_by_example && cd noir_by_example`
+- Create the directory and go into it: `mkdir noir_by_example && cd noir_by_example` (For Noir, the name must not contain hyphens)
-- For simplicity we will initialize both a rust and noir binary projects in the same directory:
-  - Rust: `cargo init`
-  - Noir: `nargo init`
+  - Noir: `nargo new noir`
+  - Rust: `cargo new rust`
-- Then make additions to the main files of each and test
+- Then make additions to the main files of each and test.